jiegec/awesome-stars/README.md

 ## Go

+- [lupinelab/kproximate](https://github.com/lupinelab/kproximate) - A Kubernetes node autoscaler for Proxmox
+- [containers/buildah](https://github.com/containers/buildah) - A tool that facilitates building OCI images.
+- [cloudnative-pg/cloudnative-pg](https://github.com/cloudnative-pg/cloudnative-pg) - CloudNativePG is a Kubernetes operator that covers the full lifecycle of a PostgreSQL database cluster with a primary/standby architecture, using native streaming replication
+- [konoui/lipo](https://github.com/konoui/lipo) - This lipo is designed to be compatible with macOS lipo, written in golang.
+- [ksco/riscv-vector-tests](https://github.com/ksco/riscv-vector-tests) - The missing test suite for RISC-V V extension.
+- [opencontainers/runc](https://github.com/opencontainers/runc) - CLI tool for spawning and running containers according to the OCI specification
+- [usememos/memos](https://github.com/usememos/memos) - A privacy-first, lightweight note-taking service.
+Easily capture and share your great thoughts
 - [tetratelabs/wazero](https://github.com/tetratelabs/wazero) - wazero: the zero dependency WebAssembly runtime for Go developers
 - [wader/fq](https://github.com/wader/fq) - jq for binary formats - tool, language and decoders for working with binary and text formats
 - [kubernetes-sigs/controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) - Repo for the controller-runtime subproject of kubebuilder (sig-apimachinery)